Reference prior for Bayesian estimation of seismic fragility curves: Numerical applications

-This first case study - depicted in Figure \ref{fig:KH} - relates to a single degree of freedom elastoplastic oscillator which exhibits kinematic hardening.
-This mechanical system reflects the essential features of the nonlinear responses of some real structures under seismic excitation and has already been used in several studies~\cite{TREVLOPOULOS2019, Sainct2020, Gauchy2021}.
-For a unit mass $m$, its equation of motion is:
+This first case study---depicted in Figure~\ref{fig:KH}---relates to a single-degree-of-freedom elastoplastic oscillator with kinematic hardening.
+This mechanical system illustrates the essential features which can be found in the nonlinear responses of some real-world structures under seismic excitation and has, for this reason, already been used in several studies~\cite{TREVLOPOULOS2019, Sainct2020, Gauchy2021}.
+The motion of a unit mass $m$ can be described by the equation:

-with $s(t)$ a seismic signal. $\dot{y}(t)$ and $\ddot{y}(t)$ are respectively the relative velocity and acceleration of the mass. $\zeta$ is the damping ratio and $\omega_{\text{L}}$ is the circular frequency.
-The EDP of interest is the maximum in absolute value of the displacement of the mass, i.e. $\max_{t\in [0, T]}|y(t)|$ where $T$ is the duration of the seismic excitation.
-The failure criterion $C$ is chosen to be the $90\%$ quantile of the maximum displacement calculated with $10^5$ artificial signals, i.e. $C = 8.0 \; 10^{-3}$~m.
-Figure \ref{fig:ref-osci} shows the comparison between the reference MC-based fragility curve $P_f^{\mathrm{MC}}$ (equation~(\ref{eq:refMC})) and its log-normal estimate $P_f^{\mathrm{MLE}}$, both estimated via the results of the $10^5$ simulations.
-The log-normal fragility curve is here a good approximation of the reference curve.
+with $s(t)$ a seismic signal, $\dot{y}(t)$ and $\ddot{y}(t)$ respectively the relative velocity and acceleration of the mass, $\zeta$ the damping ratio, and $\omega_{\text{L}}$ the circular frequency.
+The relevant EDP is the absolute maximum value of the mass’ displacement, i.e., $\max_{t\in [0, T]}|y(t)|$, where $T$ is the duration of the seismic excitation.
+The failure criterion $C$ is chosen to be the $90\%$-level quantile of the maximum displacement calculated with $10^5$ artificial signals, i.e., $C = 8.0 \; 10^{-3}$~m.
+Figure \ref{fig:ref-osci} compares the MC-based reference fragility curve $P_f^{\mathrm{MC}}$ (Eq.~(\ref{eq:refMC})) with its log-normal estimation $P_f^{\mathrm{MLE}}$, both estimated using the results of the $10^5$ simulations.
+In this case, the log-normal fragility curve is a good approximation of the reference curve.